Two Women in Gold

 Two Women in Gold (Deux femmes en or) is a Canadian sex comedy film, directed by Claude Fournier and released in 1970.

 Plot

-Fernande Turcot and Violette Lamoureux, two housewives in suburban Brossard, Quebec, who are trapped in unfulfilling marriages to husbands Yvon and Bob, and deal with their frustrations by beginning to have casual sex with the delivery or repair men who come to their houses.
+Fernande Turcot and Violette Lamoureux are two housewives in suburban Brossard, Quebec, who are trapped in unfulfilling marriages to husbands Yvon and Bob, and deal with their frustrations by beginning to have casual sex with the delivery or repair men who come to their houses.